Lesson 2 ยท VB6 Tutorial

 Understanding the Object and Procedure Boxes

-At the top of the code window, you'll find two drop-down lists:
+At the top of the VB6 code window, two drop-down boxes help you navigate the code for objects and events.

 Object Box